WatForm/org.alloytools.alloy/README-dash.md

 Alloy makes use of a CompModule object to store the Alloy AST, but Dash uses a DashModule instead as functions within a CompModule are inaccessible.

+**org.alloytools.alloy.dash/src/test/java/org/alloytools/dash/org/DashModelsTest:** This contains the unit tests for the Dash to Core Dash, Core Dash to Alloy and the DashModuleToString (converting an Alloy AST to a human-readable Alloy model) functionalities.
+The unit tests are run everytime the project is built using Gradle.
+Any failure of the unit tests will result in a failed build and the error message(s) from the a failed unit test will can be found in: '''org.alloytools.alloy.dash\target\reports\tests\test\index.html'''

 # Integration with Alloy Analyzer
 ---